Getting married at St John's

 As well as the church arrangements, you will need to make arrangements with the local

 Registrar to obtain the necessary certificates of authority for marriage.
-See overleaf for information about this.

 Who do I talk to about getting married at St John's?